KarolS/millfork/docs/stdlib/input.md

 Resets the state variables.
 For platforms with more than one button, this resets only the main button state.
+On those platforms use the platform-specific functions instead.

 ## null_joy_default